Terragrunt allows you to use built-in functions anywhere in terragrunt.hcl

 │ └── terragrunt.hcl

-Inside of /terraform-code/frontend-app/terragrunt.hcl
+Inside of /tofu-code/frontend-app/terragrunt.hcl

 you might try to write code that looks like this: